 Many women left workforce due to extreme burnout.

-- 1 in 4women considered leaving or changing careers due to burnout in 2020
+women considered leaving or changing careers due to burnout in 2020

-- 1 in 3women considered leaving or changing careers due to burnout in 2021
+women considered leaving or changing careers due to burnout in 2021

 Women also dominate job fields that were essential during the pandemic like nurses and teachers.
 However, data shows that burnout is one factor that led women to leave their occupation or search for a new career with better pay or increased flexibility.
 Many women left the labor force altogether.

 Many women resigned their careers due to lack of childcare.

 In the last two years, 16,000 childcare centers were forced to close their doors and many more were operating at limited capacity.
 This diminished the accessibility and affordability of childcare across the nation.
 In many cases, parents—most often women— stayed home to care for their children.

 Half of all workers and nearly 60% of parents cite lack of childcare as their reason for leaving workforce.